nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 You should now see the following actions:

-1. The LED fades from 0% to 100% over one second :guilabel:`Standby -> On`.
+1. The LED fades from 0% to 100% over 500ms :guilabel:`Standby -> On`.
 #.
 The LED stays at 100% for three seconds :guilabel:`On`.
 #.
-The LED fades from 100% to 50% over one second :guilabel:`On -> Prolong`.
+The LED fades from 100% to 50% over five seconds :guilabel:`On -> Prolong`.
 #.
 The LED stays at 50% for three seconds :guilabel:`Prolong`.
 #.
-The LED fades from 50% to 0% over one second :guilabel:`Prolong -> Standby`.
+The LED fades from 50% to 0% over five seconds :guilabel:`Prolong -> Standby`.

 .. figure:: /images/bt_mesh_light_ctrl_levels.svg
    :alt: Light level transitions over time